yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 msg = { topic: "your/sensor/temp", payload: 32.5 };
 ```

-Then in your [yssDirectory]/sites/[yourSite]/s_[yourSite].js you have section:
+Then in your [yssDirectory]/sites/[yourSite]/s_[yourSite].js you have this section:

 ```javascript
 onMessageCallBack( r ){
 ```

-It will be invoce with **r** - argument is your **msg** from Node-red.
-Then if your if statment or switch what you preffer will be triggerd you can do with one line change in your graphic.
+It will be invoked with **r** argument, which is your **msg** from Node-red.
+Then if your if-statment or switch (which ever you preffer) will be triggerd you can change your graphic using one line of code

 ```javascript
 putText("textDef", r.payload+"'C" );
 ```

-To change **textDef** to **32.5'C**
+To change **textDef** element in your .svg to **32.5'C**

 ---

-# Installing it - stand alone
+# Instalation (stand alone)

-**Have in minde it's ongoing project.**
+**Have in minde it's an ongoing project.**

-It's a description of a instalation steps for you.
-And it's a hard way.
-It's a stand alone installation.
-So I'm assuming that you have Node-red, file system on whitch this instance is running.
+It's a description of instalation steps for you.
+And it's the hard way.
+It's a stand alone installation if your kung-fu is weak we would suggest the .deb route (currently under construction).

+## Requirements:
+- access to Node-red
+- access to the file system that the Node-red instance is running on

+## Instalation steps

 1. Importing flow from this repository: